RyanBrewer317/ivy/README.md

 A scripting language written in Gleam!

-Currently a tiny fragment of it can be parsed and typechecked:
+Currently a tiny fragment of it works:

 ```
 fn foo(s string, i int) string {